Message Time Plus

 I know MTP is supposed to take less than 25 minutes but it goes longer in my class.
 How do I shorten it?

-Keep your MTP lessons at 25 minutes or less to ensure that children will stay engaged in rigorous learning and that the lesson comfortably fits into your literacy block.
+Keep your MTP lessons to 25 minutes or less to ensure that children will stay engaged in rigorous learning and that the lesson comfortably fits into your literacy block.
 If you find your lesson running more than 25 minutes, consider several possible factors that might be adding to its length.
 Is the lesson carefully planned and rehearsed, so that you are not groping for words or ideas during the lesson?
 Have you practiced the routines and procedures of MTP with your students, so that they know what is expected of them?
 Are you prepared, depending upon how the lesson unfolds, to choose without hesitation from among several different possible scaffolding scenarios for children at multiple levels of achievement?
 Is your message too long?
 Message Time Plus messages should be rich and meaningful, yet concise.
 The message length should be one to four sentences long, depending on your grade level and the time of year.
 Finally, select no more than three children to come up to the MTP board for scaffolding.

 Can I use an excerpt from a book or a published poem for my message?

 Message Time Plus messages are crafted by teachers to ensure that they contain all of the elements necessary to achieve the lesson’s primary objective.
-The message will be in the selected genre, and it will contain one to three Tier 2 or Tier 3 vocabulary words, words with the phonological elements that the class has been practicing, and sight words that the children are learning.
+The message will be in the selected genre, and it will contain one to three Tier II or Tier III vocabulary words, words with the phonological elements that the class has been practicing, and sight words that the children are learning.
 It is almost impossible to find a published text that includes all of these desired elements and would take longer searching for a piece than it would to write an original one.
 Additionally, remember that MTP is modeled writing; you can’t model and explain your thinking around your writing choices (for example, topic, word choice, or content) if you haven’t written the piece yourself.